steveh127/UM-Micropython/WOPR/README.md

 On restarting you should see an IP address and get a beep if the optional audio shield is present.

-Should you not see an IP address or you wish to reconfigure the network you will need to copy the net_config.py file in the common directory onto the MCU and reboot.
-This will restart the setup procedure.
+Should the WOPR fail to connect to the network after trying for about a minute there will be a 'NO NETWORK REBOOT NOW' message.
+On rebooting repeat setup procedure above.

 ## Usage